slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 I don't have the time to explain the logic behind my wisdom.
 I can only show you the door as my conclusions are avenues you obviously haven't explored.
 It’s up to you whether you want to take the blue pill or the red pill. -- crimsonalucard
 - loving critics. best people to criticise u. what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
+- (kk) Reading to your children regularly will bond you together and kickstart their imaginations.
 -->

 > *'I’d rather have criticism from a genius than praise from an idiot.'*